 Fires are only allowed in provided metal fire rings in the campground.
 Please do not make rock fire rings or import metal fire rings anywhere in the park.

-Nightmare Gulch Temporary Closure
+Nightmare Gulch Closures

 Nightmare Gulch Posted Order

-Open to pedestrians & equestrians only:
+Open July-January, first half of each month to pedestrians & equestrians only.

 Volunteers are always needed for projects at the park.
 If you are interested or for more information, contact Jean Rhyne at (661) 946-6900 or by email.